Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 ### Processors on Actions

 Processors on actions work very similar to processors on bindings, but they affect all controls bound to an action, not just the ones coming from a specific binding.
-If there are processors on both the binding and the action, the ones from the binding will be processes first.
+If there are processors on both the binding and the action, the ones from the binding will be processed first.

 You can add and edit processors on actions in the [Input Action Assets](ActionAssets.md) the [same way](#processors-on-bindings) as you would do for bindings - just add them in the right window pane when you have selected an action to edit.